What is Hashimoto’s disease?

 - Commonly appears between the ages of 30 and 50.

-- Is more likely to develop in people who have other autoimmune diseases.
-For example, certain liver conditions, B12 deficiency, gluten sensitivity, rheumatoid arthritis, type 1 diabetes, Lupus, and Addison’s disease (an adrenal gland condition).
+- Is more likely to develop in people who have other autoimmune diseases, like certain liver conditions, B12 deficiency, gluten sensitivity, rheumatoid arthritis, type 1 diabetes, lupus and Addison’s disease (an adrenal gland condition).

 Hashimoto’s disease is an autoimmune disease, which means the body’s immune system is attacking its own cells and organs.
 Normally, the immune system protects the body against infections caused by bacteria, viruses and other harmful substances.